-The choreographic exercise consists of three required axis which must be included in the program.
+The choreographic exercise consists of three required axes which must be included in the program.
+All three axes must be presented in the program.

-- 1) Theme The theme is the purpose of the program.
+- 1. Theme: The theme is the purpose of the program.
 It is the unifying concept and can tell a story (narrative) or be abstract.
-It should have meaning and support the Choreographic Process and Gesture.
-The theme for 2016-17 is Fantasy. - 2) Choreographic Process Is a set of movements that are performed by individuals, small groups and the whole team.
-The Choreographic Process for the 2016-17 season is Retrogression/Auto-Reverse. - 3) Gesture or Body Movement The gesture is the type of body movements the skaters are to perform.
-The Gesture for 2016-17 is Allegro fast and lively movement.
+It should have meaning and support the Choreographic Process and Gesture. - 2.
+Choreographic Process: A set of movements which are performed by individuals, small groups and the whole team. - 3.
+Gesture/Body Movement: The gesture is the type of body movements the skaters are to perform individually and in groups.